Skip to main content

 Learn more about Rockhurst University's Online Nursing Programs

-The nurse practitioner field offers many career paths, each with its own rewards.
-Rockhurst University’s CCNE-accredited online nursing programs give students the essential nurse practitioner skills they need to achieve their career goals.
-Rockhurst offers a variety of programs for aspiring nurses looking to make a career change into the nursing field, working nurses who want to advance as nurse practitioners (MSN-FNP, MSN-AGACNP or MSN-PMHNP), and MSN--prepared nurses who want to to become an FNP (with an FNP post-master's certificate) or add an AGACNP post-master’s certificate to their credentials.
+The NP field offers many career paths, each with its own rewards.
+Rockhurst University’s online nursing programs, which are accredited by the Commission on Collegiate Nursing Education (CCNE), give students the essential nurse practitioner skills they need to achieve their career goals.
+Rockhurst offers a variety of programs for aspiring nurses looking to make a career change into the nursing field, working nurses who want to advance as NPs (MSN-FNP: Master of Science in Nursing – Family Nurse Practitioner, MSN-AGACNP: Master of Science in Nursing – Adult-Gerontology Acute Care Nurse Practitioner or MSN-PMHNP: Master of Science in Nursing – Psychiatric-Mental Health Nurse Practitioner), and MSN-prepared nurses ready to become FNPs (with an FNP post-master’s certificate) or add an AGACNP post-master’s certificate or a PMHNP post-master’s certificate to their credentials.

-With three intakes per year, part-time and full-time flexibility, and the ability to complete coursework from anywhere, Rockhurst’s online graduate nursing programs (with on-campus immersions) are a great fit for working nurses who want to further their education without relocating or pausing their employment.
+With three intakes per year, part-time and full-time flexibility and the ability to complete coursework anywhere, Rockhurst’s online graduate nursing programs (with on-campus immersions) can be a great fit for working nurses who want to further their education without relocating or pausing their employment.
 If you’re ready to hone your essential nursing skills for a career as an NP, learn more about Rockhurst’s online nursing programs.